alt-magick/Mage-The-Ascension/README.md

 * Architect - Purpose / Obsession<br>

-&nbsp; You desire to leave a mark on the world.
+&nbsp; &nbsp; You desire to leave a mark on the world.

 Autocrat - Leadership / Dictatorship